justincbagley/MissingDataFX/README.md

 ```

 ## OUTPUT
-The software creates a number of different summary files, modified tree files (e.g. converts .con.tre to .tree), Rscript files and R output text and PDF graphics files, among others, and organizes the resulting files into the following four folders: "final_dataset",
-"mb_tree_stats", "NEXUS_data", "R_results".
-The contents of the main output of interest--the R output--varies slightly, depending on which type of tree file was supplied for anlaysis.
+The software creates a number of different summary files, modified tree files (e.g. converts .con.tre to .tree), Rscript files and R output text and PDF graphics files (among others).
+Resulting files are organized by the scripts into the following four folders: "final_dataset", "mb_tree_stats", "NEXUS_data", "R_results".
+The contents of the main output of interest--the R output in R_results--varies slightly, depending on which type of tree file was supplied for anlaysis.

 **If running on BEAST tree file, R_results will include:**
 - ladderized/nonladderized plots of phylogeny supplied to script, with node numbers; multipled rolled into single PDF file.